FareHarbor/fareharbor-docs/external-api/data-types.md

 ### Booking

-When `with_payments=yes` is specified as the query string for the bookings endpoint, the payment information is provided for the booking.
+When `with_payments=yes` is specified as a query string to the bookings endpoint, the payment information is provided for the booking.
 The `payments` parameter will be the same as the `payments` in webhooks that can be found [here](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/webhooks.md).

 * `pk`: `number`